THE HENRY FAWCETT WALK IN SALISBURY

 St. Edmunds church on nearby Bedwin Street was where Henry was christened on 18th September 1833.

-This 15th century church now serves as Salisbury Arts Centre, with a café, art exhibitions, music, shows, films and workshops.
+This 15th century church now serves as Salisbury Arts Centre, with a café, art exhibitions, music, shows and films.

-It is free to visit, and a lovely place to eat while listening to a lunchtime band, and still retains many of its loveliest features.
+It is free to visit, and a lovely place to eat while listening to a lunchtime band.
+It still retains many of its finest features although they are sometimes covered up with exhibitions..

-The churchyard has the World War I memorial and wide open spaces to sit and enjoy the peace.
+The churchyard has the Salisbury World War I memorial as well as wide open spaces to sit and enjoy the peace.

 Point 5 - The Market Square